ltsali8220/Event-log-monitor/README.md

 ## Disclaimer
 Use this tool at your own risk.
 Ensure you have proper permissions to access and monitor system logs.

+## Known Issues
+- The PowerShell script may require administrative privileges to access certain event logs.
+- The Bash script assumes the default location of `/var/log/syslog`, which may vary depending on the Linux distribution.

+## Support
+If you encounter any issues or have questions, feel free to open an issue in the repository or contact the maintainers.

+## Acknowledgments
+Special thanks to the open-source community for providing tools and resources that made this project possible.